Munn et al. (2022) define scoping reviews as:

 Similar to systematic reviews, scoping reviews aim to locate a comprehensive body of literature on a specific topic, using that literature to identify key topics, theories and evidence sources as well as gaps and limitation in the research.
 Unlike systematic review the area of enquiry can be broader and more exploratory.

-Some of the aims of systematic review include:
+Some of the aims of scoping review include:

 To create a robust scoping review following an established method is essential.
 Some guidance which detail approaches to scoping review are: